Harkame/AmazonTracker/README.md

 # AmazonTracker

-AmazonTracker is a script that track amazon product and notify you if the price is below an specified price, if the product is available or discounting
+AmazonTracker is a script that track amazon product and notify you if the price is below an specified price, if the product is discounting or simply available

-You can be notified by Email :email: or with firebase push notification :iphone:
+You can be notified by Email :email:, firebase push notification :iphone: or with Windows Toast :speech_balloon:

 ## README AND SCRIPT IN PROGRESS